state-hiu/Mapgive/stories/_posts/2013-12-6-responding-to-disasters.md

 Of course, the mere act of plotting roads on maps doesn’t help storm-stricken Filipinos to recovery.
 The crisis mapping of globally distributed volunteers is useful because it guides the relief work that’s happening on the ground.
 The OpenStreetMap software encourages this use; a viewer can see the maps in “humanitarian mode,” which displays road and building damage as marked by editors.

-I’ve already lost track of which sections of the map I edited — the HOT site now assigns me a new task when I visit it.
+I’ve already lost track of which sections of the map I edited — the H.O.T. site, <a href="http://tasks.hotosm.org/" target="_blank">Humanitarian OpenStreetMap Team tasking manager</a>, now assigns me a new task when I visit it.
 But, as long as there are paths through the sugar-cane fields and mountains of the Philippines, there’s more work to be done — and I hope what’s been done so far has made the relief efforts more useful to the people who live there.